-Before I hand across to Mike Henry, I would like to acknowledge our directors, Anita Frew and Susan Kilsby who will retire at the conclusion of the 2021 Annual General Meetings.
+Before I hand across to Mike Henry, I would like to acknowledge our directors, Anita Frew and Susan Kilsby, who will retire at the conclusion of this meeting.
 I would like to sincerely thank Anita and Susan for their considerable contribution to the Board and to the shareholders of BHP.